 9. FLAWS AND SINS (5/5)

 10. FEELING (3.5/5)

 18. 10 FEET (3.5/5)

 20. SHE’S THE ONE (3/5)

 21. RIDER (4/5)

 22. MAKE BELIEVE (4.5/5)

 WHAT I LOVE ABOUT “DEATH RACE FOR LOVE”

 - Let me elaborate more on the first paragraph: Us as an audience love to hear the dark side of entertainer’s lives, and there is none darker than Juice WRLD’s.
-On this album, dude legit sounds depressed, mentioning lost love, the abuse of drugs and how fame hasn’t translated to happiness.
-Though there were glimmers of positivity on some songs, for the most part, Juice came across as troubled.
+On this album, dude legit sounds depressed, as, throughout it, he mentions lost love, the abuse of drugs and how fame hasn’t translated to happiness.
+Though there were glimmers of positivity on some songs on this album, for the most part, Juice came across as troubled.
 For whatever reason, we love to hear a musician in such a fragile frame of mind.

 - Juice WRLD was a Swiss Army knife when it came to styles of music on this album.
 Not only did you get emo music from him, but you also got top 40, rock and legit rap s**t, too.
 I was presently surprised by dude’s versatility throughout, especially when it came to his comfort-level in each genre.